 - The south, or French sector of the city, with its government buildings, banks, and colonial homes

-- The center, or the heart, with its winding streets, markets, shops and eateries.
+- The centre, with its winding streets, markets, shops and eateries.

 The city has seen enormous development over the past few years; enterprises are continuously sprouting up, and tourism is once more booming.

-As a result, the country has managed to maintain its beauty and character, as evidenced by its people, who are usually smiling, its vast boulevards, ancient colonial buildings, parks, and green areas.
+As a result, the country has managed to maintain much of its beauty and character, evidenced by its smiling people, vast boulevards, ancient colonial buildings, parks, and green areas.

 The Royal Palace, which was constructed on the site of the 1813-built Banteay Kev fortress, is only a short distance from the Tonle Sap and includes –